8bitcommit/8bitcommit.github.io/_posts/2025-05-12-Scan_Home_Network.md

 title: "Who Built the Machines That Live in Our Homes?"
 date: 2025-05-12
 author: Adam Kearsey
+description: "Map and identify every device on your home network using a stealth Python script.
+Learn who built them and what they’re doing."
 tags: [networking, python, security]
 ---